Counterfactual Identifiability via Dynamic Optimal Transport: Introduction

 Why is \textit{identification} essential?
 Without identification it is impossible to make a precise causal claim: there can exist observationally equivalent models that yield different answers, and providing such guarantees is what causal methods are designed for \parencite{bareinboim2022pearl,hyvarinen2024identifiability}.
 Indeed, \textit{do}-calculus \parencite{pearl1995causal} is an identification tool that tells us whether a causal effect can be determined from observed data and a set of assumptions encoded in a causal graph.
 Further, \textcite{pearl2000logic} insists that any counterfactual query be bound by an identifiability requirement, that is, that there exists a unique mapping from the observed data distribution to the counterfactual of interest.

-Of particular interest in this work is the identification and estimation of \textit{counterfactual} quantities for high-dimensional variables, such as images.
-Counterfactuals are simply imagined hypothetical scenarios given observed evidence, for example, one may query \textit{``What would $Y$ have been, had $X$ been $x$''}.
-Counterfactuals have wide scientific utility, such as evaluating the impact of interventions~\parencite{kusner2017counterfactual,tsirtsis2023finding}, understanding cause-effect relationships~\parencite{karimi2020algorithmic,budhathoki2022causal}, and targeted data synthesis~\parencite{pitis2022mocoda,roschewitz2024counterfactual}.
+This work focuses on the identification of high-dimensional counterfactuals from observational data.
+Counterfactuals are hypothetical scenarios given observed evidence, for example, one may query \textit{``What would $Y$ have been, had $X$ been $x$''}.
+Counterfactuals have broad scientific utility, supporting the evaluation of interventions~\parencite{kusner2017counterfactual,tsirtsis2023finding}, the characterisation of causal relationships~\parencite{karimi2020algorithmic,budhathoki2022causal}, and the generation of targeted synthetic data for downstream tasks~\parencite{pitis2022mocoda,roschewitz2024counterfactual,mehta2025cf}.

 Deep generative models are increasingly being used to parameterise SCMs~\parencite{pawlowski2020deep,sanchez2021diffusion,ribeiro2023high,komanduri2024causal,kumar2025prism,rasal2025diffusion,xia2025decoupled}.
 While the inferred counterfactuals are promising, the lack of identification precludes warranted causal interpretations of the estimates beyond statistical predictions.
 We aim to course-correct this practice.
 Counterfactual identification is arguably the most ambitious goal in causal analysis, as counterfactuals sit at the top of the causal hierarchy and subsume all other causal queries~\parencite{bareinboim2022pearl}.
 Thus, existing identification results are limited, with classical symbolic methods~\parencite{tian2000probabilities,pearl2001direct,shpitser2007counterfactuals} not having been developed for high-dimensional variables~\parencite{xia2023neural,nasr2023counterfactualnon}.